Birmingham-City-Uni/milestone-repository-nadianadeem/README.md

 <h2> Weekly Development Log </h2>
 <h4> 01/12/2022 </h4>
 This week I have implemented a health bar.
 I have also changed the fairy boid to work on the outside world grid.
-I have then made an additional boid which is a gradon to go on the "war" grid.
+I have then made an additional boid which is a dragon to go on the "war" grid.
+I have also started the implementation of the ML agent hummingbird.
+I have created the scripts and got the training scene ready I just need to create the python file and train.

 <h4> 24/11/2022 </h4>
 Implemented the wave spawner for the enemies.
 This currently consists of 3 waves.
 I then added in a skybox and changed my map checker, to do checks every second rather than every frame.
 I made and triggered the doors to open once the waves were complete.
 I also implemented a main menu scene and when the player runs out of health the scene currently restarts.
 Implemented heap optimisation for A* pathfinding.